UK saver: £500 vs £1,000/month

 What the numbers show

-- Doubling contributions from £500 to £1,000 still roughly doubles capital at retirement (from £374k to £672k in the base case) even though the safe budget only rises by £303/month—the extra savings are now earmarked for later-life care deposits, family housing support, and philanthropic goals instead of baseline spending.
+- Doubling contributions from £500 to £1,000 still roughly doubles capital at retirement (from £374k to £672k in the base case) even though the safe budget only rises by £303/month—most of the extra room is absorbed by bigger care, family-support, and legacy goals rather than everyday retirement spending.

-- Letting returns compound matters: Base · Save £1,000 earns £309k of real interest by age 68 and £721k by age 90, so more than half of the retirement pot is growth, not deposits.
+- Letting returns compound matters: Base · Save £1,000 shows about £309k of real growth by retirement, so nearly half of the final pot comes from investment growth rather than net contributions.

 - The step-up path shows why most people ramp: averaging £818/month still clears £2,401/month safe spending in the base case while buying time to grow income, and the optimistic case can fund £2,748/month even after reserving cash for late-stage goals.